oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf.md

 * directionality:
     * Entities that receive but do not support directionality MUST NOT reply with 200 OK and SHOULD return a 501 error code
-    * If absent, then the Command MUST apply to both
+    * If absent or not explicitly set, then the Command MUST apply to both
 * drop_process:  If absent or not explicitly set, then the Actuator MUST NOT send any notification to the source of the packet
 * running:  If absent or not explicitly set, then the value is FALSE and any changes are persistent